 Top Down - Human Expertise

-Drawing on the work of a global community of education innovators, researchers and practitioners, human expertise was then deployed to interpret patterns that the machine intelligence process produced.
-Consideration of context, history, purpose, business model, technologies and ecosystem relationships added depth and interpretive understanding to the process and enabled validation of findings against the models and innovations found in education today or expected in the future.
+HolonIQ’s Education Intelligence Unit and our global network of experts from early childhood to lifelong learning bring deep expertise to our ‘top-down’ approach.
+The top-down analysis draws on the data-driven foundations of the bottom-up analysis to interpret patterns that the machine learning and artificial intelligence process produced.
+Considerations include context, history, purpose, business model, technologies and ecosystem relationships to add depth and interpretive understanding to the process.
+This also enables validation of findings against the models and innovations found in education today or expected in the future.

 Who we are